rust-lang/book/nostarch/chapter18.md

 c is at index 2
 ```

-We use the `enumerate` method to adapt an iterator to produce a value and that
+We adapt an iterator using the `enumerate` method so it produces a value and
-value’s index in the iterator, placed into a tuple.
-The first value produced is
+the index for that value, placed into a tuple.
+The first value produced is the
-the tuple `(0, 'a')`.
-When this value is matched to the pattern `(index,
+tuple `(0, 'a')`.
+When this value is matched to the pattern `(index, value)`,
-value)`, `index` will be `0` and `value` will be `'a'`, printing the first line
+`index` will be `0` and `value` will be `'a'`, printing the first line of the
-of the output.
+output.

 ### `let` Statements